KhronosGroup/glTF-Sample-Assets/Models/VertexColorAlphaClipTest/README.body.md

 > When `alphaMode` is set to `MASK` the `alphaCutoff` property specifies the cutoff threshold.
 If the alpha value is greater than or equal to the `alphaCutoff` value then it is rendered as fully opaque, otherwise, it is rendered as fully transparent.

 The specification makes special mention of the equality case presented here by the two middle cubes in yellow and green.
 They should be rendered fully opaque.
 So a rendering similar to the above screenshot with the missing middle cubes is a test failure.

-Here too, adding a small epsilon to `alphaCutoff` during load or render of a glTF may be enough to fix the problem.

 ## Label Text